 To get out of the loop we simply hold down the home button and the power button at the same time.
 The device will show the Apple logo and restart.

 This is a temporary fix.
 If the random reboots continue, you might want to consider bringing it into an Apple Store.
+You might also need to replace your phone.

 How to Fix iPhone 6s App Problems